HomeSoft Contact Lenses

 Is this different from an eye exam?

 A general eye exam’s purpose is determining the overall health of the eyes and discerning which corrections will yield the best results for a patient’s vision.
-This exam can indicate to an optometrist if soft contact lenses might be a good option for a patient.
+This exam can indicate to your local Fort Lauderdale optometrist if soft contact lenses might be a good option for a patient.

 What does a contact lens fitting evaluate?